 Daylight savings time has ended, which reminded me that women dread this time of year, not only because we feel the darkness of winter approaching, but because it has added one more thing to worry about: walking alone at night.
 This is not going to be another article about how to make yourself, a woman, safer on the street.
-This is not going to be another article listing off statistics about how many times an hour, day, or year a woman is attacked.
+This will not be another article listing statistics about how many times an hour, day, or year a woman is attacked.

 This article, hopefully, won’t instill fear or guilt in the reader.
 What I am interested in, though, is encouraging action, particularly in the male species.